septag/termite/README.md

 ## Build
 _Termite_ uses [cmake](https://cmake.org) build system, so you have to install cmake on your host computer in order be able to build.
-I've also prebuilt some dependencies like _bgfx_ for most platforms, and some more 3rdparties for windows platform, And they are downloaded from my server upon cmake build.
-But I have built the 64bit binaries for PC and ARM binaries for Android/iOS.
-If you want other architectures on a specific platforms you can always download the code and build them yourself.
+I've also prebuilt some dependencies like _SDL2_ and _libcurl_ for some platforms that doesn't have them as a package.

 ### Windows/Linux/MacOS
 Use cmake and a configuration name, note that configuration name is mandatory, there are four available configurations: